 #iwetmyplants – I shower the aroids once a week.
 It keeps the leaves clean, ensures spidermites can’t make a home, and helps with nutrients absorption (foliar feeding). 🤔What type of waterer are you? • • • • #aroid #aroids #aroidsofinstagram #philodendron #philodendronelchocored #philodendronverrucosum #philodendronmelanochrysum #monsteraadansonii #houseplant #houseplanthoarder #plantsmakepeoplehappy #yycplants #tropicalplants #plantcollector #rareplants #horticulture #plantsplantsplants #plantpeeps

-Houseplant Tip #4: Don’t Just Use Soluble Fertilizers
+Houseplant Tip #4: Don’t Exclusively Use Soluble Fertilizers

 Organic Fertilizers Are the Shit (Literally)

+What about synthetic/salt-based fertilizers?
 I still use soluble ferts, but for plants that I want to beef up, grow quickly, and build strong/lush foliage, I will also feed bloodmeal in addition to my regular fertilizer routine.
-If you want to take it a step further look into, rock dust and greensand – one is pulverized mountain rocks the other is from algae; they does wonders for providing micronutrients that most soluble fertilizers don’t.
+You can take it a step further too and add “organic” mineral additives which are sold as “rock dust” and “greensand.”
+Rock Dust is pulverized mountain rocks, and the other (greensand) is an organic slow-release fertilizer that contains mineral deposits from the ocean floor.
+They do wonders for providing micronutrients that most soluble fertilizers don’t.
 By adding these ferts (bloodmeal, rock dust and greensand), your plants will grow like weeds.
-But a tip: you only need to add a bit per pot – 1/8-1/2 tsp (depending on the size of the pot) – and you only need to add it 2-3 times per year.

 Photo of my Hoya – over potted, in porous media, loving that organic fertilizer